Cuckoo: Taxonomy and systematics

-In human culture
+In culture

-In Greek mythology the god Zeus transformed himself into a cuckoo so that he could seduce the goddess Hera, to whom the bird was sacred.
+In Greek mythology, the god Zeus transformed himself into a cuckoo so that he could seduce the goddess Hera, to whom the bird was sacred.
+Three sacred cuckoos appear in the Finnish epic the Kalevala, connected to the death of a young girl who was being forced into marriage.
 In England, William Shakespeare alludes to the common cuckoo's association with spring, and with cuckoldry, in the courtly springtime song in his play Love's Labours Lost.

 In India, cuckoos are sacred to Kamadeva, the god of desire and longing, whereas in Japan, the cuckoo symbolises unrequited love.
 Cuckoos are a sacred animal to the Bon religion of Tibet.
+Additionally, the brood parasitism of some cuckoo species gave rise to the term "cuckold", referring to the husband of an adulterous wife.